ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - To assess a submission for an exercise, you can click on ``Exercise Dashboard``.
 - Your assessors must first complete the example submissions and assessments, if you have attached those to the exercise, see `1.4 Add Exercises`_.
 - If there is a submission which has not been assessed yet, you can click ``Start new assessment``.
 This will fetch a random student submission of this exercise which you can then assess.
 - Artemis grades programming exercises automatically.
-However if ``manual assessment`` is allowed, see `1.4 Add Exercises`_, you can review and enhance the automatic results.
+However if :ref:`manual assessment <manual_assessment>` is allowed, you can review and enhance the automatic results.
-- Artemis grades quiz exercises automatically via the student exam page, see `1.6 Manage Student Exams`_, and therefore do not appear in the *Assessment Dashboard*.
+- You can trigger Artemis to :ref:`automatically grade quiz exercises <evaluate_quiz_exercises>` via the *Manage Student Exams Screen*.
+Therefore, quiz exercises do not appear in the *Assessment Dashboard*.

 .. figure:: instructor/programming_assessment.png
    :alt: Programming Submission Assessment